|Click to tip the Church Sisters!!!|

 | Savannah Church

-Savannah Church, the lead vocalist and fiddler of the group was born on December 11, 1995.
-With no formal vocal training, Savannah attributes her vocal ability to God.
-Born a twin in Norton Virginia, she later moved to the coal mining area of Dickenson County where she and her family lived in Haysi, McClure, and Clinchco VA.
-Savannah and her family are now calling Galax VA home.
-Savannah has worked very hard to use the abilities that God gave her in a way most admired by many.
+Savannah Church, the lead vocalist, fiddler and now newly named songwriter of the group holds true to what the word "Special" means.
+With no formal vocal training, Savannah attributes her vocal ability to GOD.
+She has worked very hard to use the abilities that GOD gave her in a way most admired by many.

 | Sarah Church

-Sarah Church, often mistaken for the "little" sister due to her stature, is in fact the twin sister of Savannah Church.
-For more than three years, she has sung alongside her sister and added the most beautiful angelic harmony often spoken of as “blood harmony”.
+Sarah Church, the harmony singer and hand held percussionist of the group , is in fact the twin sister of Savannah Church.
+For several years now, she has sung alongside her sister and added the most beautiful angelic harmony often spoken of as “blood harmony”.

-Sarah is a very important part of this gift from God and wishes to continue on by her sister’s side as long as it’s in the Lord’s will.
+Sarah is a very important part of this gift from GOD and wishes to continue on by her sister’s side as long as it’s in the Lord’s will.
 She enjoys making crafts of all types and has a very creative personality.
 Activities she enjoys include biking, walking, and anything involving water related activities on The New River in Galax Va.

 | Spencer Strickland